What you'll learn:

 Each duplicate adds compile time and binary size.

-The the workspace uses [workspace.dependencies] for centralized
+The workspace uses [workspace.dependencies] for centralized

 version management โ an excellent practice.
 Combined with